 What is the weather in Adelaide like?

-Mild winters with an average daily maximum ranging from 15 to 20 degrees celsius.
+Adelaide experiences warm, dry summers with an average daily maximum ranging from 25 to 35 degrees celsius.

-Warm to hot summers with an average daily maximum ranging from 25 to 35 degrees celsius.
+It experiences mild winters with an average daily maximum ranging from 15 to 20 degrees celsius.

 Clear skies with no humidity year round.

 Does Mercedes offer dormitory style accommodation?

 No, we prefer the Homestay environment where the student is treated as part of an Australian family.

 Homestay assists students to learn English quickly, adjust to the Australian lifestyle more proficiently, and supports their learning programmes while being cared for in a family environment.
 We think this provides a higher level of care for your son or daughter.

 All Homestay families are screened by the College to ensure their suitability and are matched to the interests and temperament of the student.